chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ### Roadmap

+While having a roadmap is useful to determine priorities and the direction of the project, many projects do not have a detailed roadmap.
+Some projects use other methods of alignment such as Enhancement Proposals (CPython, NumPy, napari, Jupyter), while others use their issue tracker and release milestones.

-The project's current priorities and future direction are decided with input from the community.
+A roadmap usually contains the project's current priorities and future direction are decided with input from the community.
+If the project has a roadmap, it is a good idea to go through the contents in it.
+Such a document can often provide valuable information about topics the community care about and the direction of the project.
+It can also help you identify areas where you can contribute as a corporate contributor.

-## Build Community Consensus 🤝
+## Building Community Consensus 🤝

 Corporate-backed open source contributors have the expertise and resources to work on large-scoped tasks and can significantly impact the project.
 A vital component of this work is building consensus within the community on the design and implementation of these tasks at each stage of your participation: org-level open source strategy, team-level sprint planning, and day-to-day individual contributions.

+> **Note**
+> A good rule of thumb is that funding or significant investment such as in-kind donations should follow the community, not the other way around.

 ### Organizational Open Source Strategy